rieseberglab/bunnies/README.md

         `pip install virtualenv`, or use the builtin module in python3, i.e. `python3 -m venv .venv`_

+   _Note: If you're on an older distribution with a different default python3
+        and/or you don't have root access to install packages, you can bootstrap its installation as a regular user with conda_

+            ~/miniconda3/bin/conda env create -f environment.yml -n python36
+            source ~/miniconda3/bin/activate python36

+            # inside the conda environment, you have python3.6
+	    (python36) $ pip install --upgrade pip
+            (python36) $ pip install virtualenv

+            # create a python3.6 virtual env
+            (python36) $ virtualenv --prompt="(reprod) " -p python3.6 .venv

+            # from this point on you no longer need the conda environment.
+            # a copy of the python3.6 runtime was added to the .venv virtualenv
+            # folder
+            source ~/miniconda3/bin/deactivate

 1. activate env

        source .venv/bin/activate